Winnie the Pooh (franchise): Winnie the Pooh: Adventures in the 100 Acre Wood

 Winnie the Pooh: Adventures in the 100 Acre Wood is a video game that was released in 2000 for the Game Boy Color.
 The game was developed by NewKidCo and published by NewKidCo and Disney.

-Pooh's Party Games: In Search of the Treasure
+Pooh's Party Game: In Search of the Treasure

-Pooh's Party Game: In Search of the Treasure (Party Time with Winnie the Pooh in Europe) is a video game released on the PlayStation, Sega Dreamcast and Nintendo 64 in 2001, inspired by the Mario Party series.
+Pooh's Party Game: In Search of the Treasure (Party Time with Winnie the Pooh in Europe) is a video game released on the PlayStation and Microsoft Windows in 2001, inspired by the Mario Party series.

 Piglet's Big Game

 Piglet's Big Game is a 2003 action-adventure video game by Gotham Games, Disney Interactive Studios and Doki Denki Studio.
 The game centers around Piglet and how he tries to show how he can help.
 The game is based on Piglet's Big Movie.

 Winnie the Pooh's Rumbly Tumbly Adventure

 Winnie the Pooh's Rumbly Tumbly Adventure is an action-adventure video game of the action-adventure genre released in 2005.
 It was published by Ubisoft and Disney Interactive and developed by Phoenix Studio.